helsingborg-stad/Municipio/readme.md

 ### Municipio/post/page/edit

 Do action on post edit in admin.
 Runs after the current_screen hook.
+Useful when something needs to execute when on the edit page of a post in admin and possibly needs access to the current post id or the post type of that post.

 - ```@param int $postId``` - The post ID
 - ```@param string $postType``` - The post type
 ```php